Artistic representation of Earth surrounded by dynamic clouds, symbolizing the global impacts of climate change and rising temperatures.

 Carbon Dioxide

-Carbon Dioxide in the planet is from respiration, deforestation, volcano eruptions, burning fossil fuels, and others.
+Carbon dioxide in the planet is caused by respiration, deforestation, volcanic eruptions, burning fossil fuels, and others.
 It is an important part of the atmosphere.
 Through the years, the atmospheric concentration of carbon dioxide increased by 1/3; this is considered the long-lived 'forcing' element of climate change.

 Chlorofluorocarbons (CFCs)